On the Pinned Distances Problem in Positive Characteristic: Clifford algebra computations

 \section{Clifford algebra computations}

 This section is a short digest of Clifford algebras over fields.
 We follow Klawitter and Hagemann \cite{klawitter2013kinematic}, who give a similar exposition for Clifford algebras over $\R$.
-A similar argument also applies to the symmetry group of the sphere, see the Appendix in the paper \cite{rudnev2016klein} by Rudnev and Selig.
+A similar argument also applies to the symmetry group of the sphere, see the Appendix in the paper \cite{rudnev2016klein} by the fourth author and Selig.

 For a vector space $V$ with a quadratic form $Q$, the Clifford algebra $\cl(V,Q)$ is the largest algebra containing $V$ and satisfying the relation that $x^2=Q(x)$ for all $x\in V$, where $x^2$ is the square of $x$ in the algebra.
 (Recall that an algebra over a field $\F$ is a ring with a homomorphism from $\F$ into its center.)
 We use $e_0$ to denote the multiplicative identity of $\cl(V,Q)$; the field $\F$ is embedded in $\cl(V,Q)$ by $x\mapsto x e_0$.